LAB02-Research/HASS.Agent-Notifier/README.md

  * ability to add commands
  * add 'critical' type to attract more attention
+ * show a videostream for x seconds with size y (small/normal/fullscreen) on position z (bottom right, center screen, etc)

 If you have any other wishes, feel free to submit a ticket.